If you have a big speech coming up, it’s incumbent on you to rehearse and rehearse well.

 Susan Cain, who gave one of the most popular TED talks of all time, did multiple sessions with an acting coach.

 Above all you have to know that your coach or advisor will give you honest and unvarnished feedback.

 This is important because if you underperform, the audience will not let you know.
 The host or organizer of the event will not tell you.
-(Unless you totally bomb it and make it an utter catastrophe, which rarely happens.)
+(Unless you totally bomb it, which rarely happens.)

 People will almost never give you negative feedback.
 They are uncomfortable doing so, they don’t want to offend, and frankly they just don’t care about your personal and professional growth.